Rioters attack ethnic Somalis in Kenyan capital

 | NAIROBI

-NAIROBI Kenyan police fired tear gas to disperse rioters who attacked ethnic Somalis in the Nairobi district known as "Little Mogadishu" on Monday, hurling rocks and smashing windows after a weekend bomb attack there killed nine people.
+NAIROBI Police fired tear gas to disperse Kenyans who attacked ethnic Somalis in a Somali-dominated district of the capital on Monday following a weekend bomb attack.

-The violence coincided with the start of voter registration for a general election in March, adding to security concerns ahead of the first national polls since 2007 when a dispute over the results fuelled ethnic slaughter that killed more than 1,200 people and forced some 300,000 from their homes.

-Angry mobs broke into Somali homes and shops in anger at Sunday's attack on a minibus which killed at least nine people in Nairobi's Eastleigh district which is dominated by Somali Kenyans and their ethnic kin who have fled fighting in Somalia.
+A crowd threw stones and broke into Somali homes and shops in anger at Sunday's attack on a minibus which killed at least nine people in Nairobi's "Little Mogadishu" district.

-Ethnic Somalis, some armed with machetes, fought back and hurled rocks at their attackers who responded with sling shots and stones.
-Paramilitary police fired volleys of teargas to prise the battling factions apart.
+Ethnic Somalis, some armed with machetes, hurled rocks at their attackers, who responded with sling shots and stones.
+Paramilitary police fired volleys of teargas as they tried to prise the battling factions apart.

 "We are trying to create a buffer zone so that people cannot cross over," Nairobi regional police commander Moses Ombati told reporters, pointing to a road that he said formed a rough boundary between the two communities.